-Here are some additional reasons you may consider a mattress pad:
+Here are some additional reasons people may consider a mattress pad:

-- You need additional support and/or comfort or customization for medical reasons
+- They need additional support and/or comfort or customization for medical reasons

-- Your mattress is too firm – you can add a mattress pad or topper to adjust the firmness
+- Their mattress is too firm – they can add a mattress pad or topper to adjust the firmness

-- Your current mattress is older and no longer comfortable but you are not ready to replace it
+- Their current mattress is older and no longer comfortable but they are not ready to replace it

-- You want to waterproof/protect your bed but you don’t want a mattress protector
+- They want to waterproof/protect their bed but they don’t want a mattress protector

-- Your mattress protector makes noise and you want to muffle it with a comfortable mattress pad
+- Their mattress protector makes noise and they want to muffle it with a comfortable mattress pad

 Mattress pads tend to be a little more expensive than mattress protectors but both can be found in a range of prices that fit most budgets.